 The elevation and depth of bedrock can be determined through examination of drillers logs, when available.
 Based on the cross-section of Bartow (1984) (Figure HCM-8) and on the limited available drillers log information, the depth to bedrock varies significantly throughout the Tejon-Castac Management Area.
 In the portion of the Management Area south of the Edison Fault, the depth of granitic bedrock generally increases from northeast to southwest.
 North of the Edison Fault, due to the relative down-drop of the northern block, the depth to granitic bedrock is much greater, ranging from approximately 2,500 ft bgs at the northern Management Area boundary to about 5,500 ft bgs along the Edison Fault.
-Bedrock elevations range from about 0 to -1,000 ft msl in the portion of the Management Area south of the Edison Fault.
+Bedrock elevations range from about 0 to -1,000 ft msl in the portion of the Management Area south of the Edison Fault, and from about -1,000 to -4,500 ft msl north of the Edison Fault.
 In the narrow alluvial valley on the far southeastern side of the Management Area, the depth to bedrock is much shallower, only a few hundred feet.
 As mentioned above in Section 5.1.5 Well Density per Square Mile, some wells in the Management Area actually draw water from the granitic bedrock and are thus considered to be outside of the Basin.

-&lt;sup>51 In other parts of the Kern Subbasin, the "bottom of the basin" is defined with consideration of the depth of oil fields.
+54 In other parts of the Kern Subbasin, the "bottom of the basin" is defined with consideration of the depth of oil fields.
 For example, in the adjacent Arvin-Edison Management Area to the west of the Tejon-Castac Management Area, the "bottom of the basin" is based in part on the depth of the Edison and Mountain View oil fields.
 There are no oil fields underlying the Tejon-Castac Management Area, and so this consideration is not relevant to defining the bottom of the basin in the Tejon-Castac Management Area.